awsdocs/amazon-rekognition-developer-guide/doc_source/API_ModerationLabel.md

 # ModerationLabel<a name="API_ModerationLabel"></a>

-Provides information about a single type of moderated content found in an image or video\.
+Provides information about a single type of unsafe content found in an image or video\.
 Each type of moderated content has a label within a hierarchical taxonomy\.
 For more information, see [Detecting Unsafe Content](moderation.md)\.

 ## Contents<a name="API_ModerationLabel_Contents"></a>